Menu Close

 Why Does Concrete Conduct Electricity?

-Concrete is a very common building material made up of cement, sand and aggregate (stone), mixed with water.
+Concrete is a building material made up of cement, sand and aggregate (stone), mixed with water.
 It’s used in the construction industry to build just about everything from roads, damns and bridges to sidewalks, patios and residential homes.
-The mixture gets hard through a process called curing which in some cases can take over a month to complete.
-Concrete is a very poor conductor of electricity but it is still a conductor.
+Concrete is a very poor conductor of electricity, but it’s still a conductor.
 Completely dry concrete offers high resistance and can actually be classified as an insulator.
 But there are conditions under which the conductivity of concrete can increase.
-Moist concrete retains water within it’s pores which makes it a much better conductor of electricity.
-So in other words, when concrete is wet or damp, it changes and becomes a much better conductor.
+Concrete retains water within it’s pores, which gives electricity a way to freely flow.
+So when concrete is wet or damp, it changes and becomes a much better conductor of electricity.

-There are actually several factors that can affect how well concrete conducts electricity.
-Let’s go through some of the conditions that influence the conductivity of concrete.
+There are actually several factors that can affect how well concrete conducts electricity, which I’ll explain throughout the article.

 What Makes Something Conduct Electricity?